brandonifco/organizationLLC/README.md

 | ...            	| ...              	| ...                                                     	| ...      	|

 *Attach appraisals, deeds, or other supporting documentation as needed for non-cash contributions.* ]

+**Schedule B – Member Commitments and Expectations**

+[ *This schedule is intended to be a brief, non-legally binding outline of each member's initial understanding of their role and anticipated contributions.
+It's for internal mutual understanding and communication.* ]

+For each Member, include brief statements addressing the following (examples provided, customize for each member):

+* **Member Name:** [MEMBER NAME 1]
+    * **Anticipated Areas of Contribution:** (e.g., "Primary focus on agricultural development and land management.
+Will contribute expertise in sustainable farming practices and property maintenance.")
+    * **Expected Time Commitment:** (e.g., "Anticipate dedicating approximately [Number] hours per week on average, with flexibility depending on seasonal needs and project demands.")
+    * **Specific Skills/Resources to Contribute:** (e.g., "Brings experience in permaculture design, carpentry skills, access to a network of local farmers.")
+    * **Expectations for Involvement:** (e.g., "To be actively involved in decision-making related to land use and agricultural projects.
+To participate in regular community work days and contribute to educational programs related to sustainable agriculture.")

+* **Member Name:** [MEMBER NAME 2]
+    * **Anticipated Areas of Contribution:** (e.g., "Focus on renewable energy initiatives and infrastructure development.
+Will contribute expertise in solar panel installation and energy system design.")
+    * **Expected Time Commitment:** (e.g., "Will dedicate time on a project basis as renewable energy projects are developed and implemented.
+Anticipate more intensive involvement during project phases.")
+    * **Specific Skills/Resources to Contribute:** (e.g., "Licensed electrician, experience with grant writing for renewable energy projects, network of renewable energy suppliers.")
+    * **Expectations for Involvement:** (e.g., "To lead the planning and implementation of renewable energy projects.
+To ensure the Company's infrastructure is energy-efficient and sustainable.
+To educate members and the wider community on renewable energy.")

+* **Member Name:** [MEMBER NAME 3]
+    * **Anticipated Areas of Contribution:** (e.g., "Focus on community building, hospitality ventures, and educational retreats.
+Will contribute expertise in event planning and hospitality management.")
+    * **Expected Time Commitment:** (e.g., "Will dedicate time to developing and operating hospitality offerings, managing short-term rentals and retreats, and organizing community events.")
+    * **Specific Skills/Resources to Contribute:** (e.g., "Experience in hospitality management, event coordination, marketing and communications skills.")
+    * **Expectations for Involvement:** (e.g., "To develop and manage successful hospitality ventures that generate income for the Company and serve the community.
+To foster a welcoming and inclusive environment for members and guests.
+To organize educational programs and retreats aligned with the Company's mission.")

+* **Member Name:** [MEMBER NAME 4]
+    * **Anticipated Areas of Contribution:** (e.g., "Focus on financial management, administration, and long-term planning.
+Will contribute expertise in bookkeeping, financial forecasting, and strategic planning.")
+    * **Expected Time Commitment:** (e.g., "Will dedicate time regularly to financial administration, budgeting, and long-term strategic planning.
+Time commitment will be ongoing but may fluctuate.")
+    * **Specific Skills/Resources to Contribute:** (e.g., "CPA, experience in non-profit financial management, strategic planning and organizational development skills.")
+    * **Expectations for Involvement:** (e.g., "To ensure sound financial management and long-term sustainability of the Company.
+To contribute to strategic planning and governance.
+To provide financial reporting and analysis to the Members.")

+[ *Add or remove member sections as needed.
+Encourage members to be concise but specific in outlining their initial understandings.
+This is meant to be a living document that can be revisited and discussed, not a rigid contract within the Operating Agreement itself.* ]

+**--- END OF SCHEDULE B ---**

 **--- END OF OPERATING AGREEMENT ---**